sormy/docker-oldie/README.md

   - `5900` is used for VNC by default
   - `5555` is used by Selenium node by default
 - `-e {varName}={varValue}` - pass environment variable to container
-  - `SELENIUM_PORT` - run selenium node on this port (default to `5555`)
+  - `SELENIUM_PORT` - run selenium node on this port (`5555` by default)
   - `SELENIUM_HUB` - http://selenium-hub.domain.com:4444/grid/register
-  - `VNC_PORT` - run VNC screen on this port (default to `5900`, must be not lower than `5900`)
+  - `SELENIUM_INSTANCES` - number of allowed browser instances (`1` by default)
-  - `QEMU_RAM` - amount of RAM in MB shared with QEMU instance (default to `512`)
+  - `VNC_PORT` - run VNC screen on this port (`5900` by default, must be not lower than `5900`)
-  - `QEMU_VGA` - the vga could be changed after image creation, however, it will require manual action to invoke driver installation in guest os.
+  - `QEMU_RAM` - amount of RAM in MB shared with QEMU instance (`512` by default)

-You could run multiple containers, just run them on different ports.
+You could run multiple containers using different VNC and Selenium ports.

-If you don't need to see what is happening on instance using vnc viewer then just don't forward VNC port.
+If you don't need to see what is happening on instance using VNC viewer then just don't forward VNC port.

 ## FAQ

 * Q: Why does this script check SHA256 for all files?
-* A: For security purposes the script doesn't trust files downloaded from internet.
+* A: For security purposes script doesn't trust files downloaded from internet.

-* Q: Why each container can run only single instance of Internet Explorer.
+* Q: Why VGA driver is different for Windows XP 32 bit and 64 bit windows?
-* A: Internet Explorer doesn't have an option to isolate sessions so for stability it is better to use one container for just one test.
+* A: Windows XP 64 bit has different set of integrated drivers and some virtio drivers are just not available for Windows XP 64 bit. `qxl` is available only on 32 bit. `cirrus` is slow but is available on both. `std` is available only on 64 bit. `wmware` is buggy based on publicly available information.

 ## Contribution